aiaugments-collab/augment/PRODUCT_DEVELOPMENT_GUIDE.md

 # Product Development Guide - Augment Platform

-This guide walks you through the complete process of adding a new AI product to the Augment platform.
+This guide walks you through the complete process of adding a new AI or cloud product to the Augment platform.

 ## 📋 Prerequisites